What is embalming?

 When it comes to organising the funeral of a loved one, one of the questions you will be asked is whether you would like them to be embalmed.
 This can be quite a difficult decision to make if you don’t know much about the process, so we’ve put together this short guide to help you.

-Embalming is the process in which a body is preserved by using chemicals, to slow down decomposition.
-The process can help make the person appear restful, or even mask the effects of disease or other causes of death.
+Embalming is the process where a body is preserved by using chemicals, to slow down the effects of decomposition.
+The embalming process can help make the person appear restful or can even help with the effects of disease or other causes of death.

-It’s worth noting at this point that embalming is not a requirement by law, unless your loved one needs to be sent abroad for the funeral, so why does anyone choose embalming for their loved one?
+Embalming is not required by law, unless your loved one needs to be sent abroad for the funeral.

-- Repatriation.
-As mentioned above, if your loved one is to be taken abroad, it is a legal requirement that they be embalmed.
+As previously mentioned, if your loved one is to be taken abroad, it is a legal requirement that they be embalmed.
 Find out more about repatriation.

 Can I visit my loved one if they haven’t been embalmed?

-The most important thing to remember is that embalming is a very personal choice and by no means mandatory.
-If you are still unsure on whether you would choose embalming for your loved one, please contact your local Co-op funeral director who would be more than happy to answer any questions you may have.
+The most important thing to remember is that embalming is a very personal choice and by no means compulsory.
+If you’re still unsure on whether you would choose embalming for your loved one, please contact your local Co-op funeral director who would be more than happy to answer any questions.